bastianleicht/RoyalFM-Bot/README.md

 # RoyalFM-Bot
-A Bot i made for RoyalFM www.royalfm.de
+A Bot I Made for RoyalFM www.royalfm.de